 The following FAQ section is not a substitute for seeking counsel from a lawyer and does not constitute legal advice.
-However, by answering questions we frequently encounter in the Detkin IP and Technology Legal Clinic, we hope to offer general information that may make any meeting with a lawyer (including at the Clinic) more effective and efficient.
-The information is current as of August, 2017.
+However, by answering questions we frequently encounter in the Detkin Intellectual Property and Technology Legal Clinic, we hope to offer general information that may make any meeting with a lawyer (including at the Clinic) more effective and efficient.
+The information is current as of August, 2020.

 - What is intellectual property and how do I know if I have any?

 - What is the difference between a patent, a copyright, a trademark and a trade secret?

 - If I protect my IP, what does that give me the right to do?

 - Do I have to protect my IP through a formal registration process (like filing a patent) in order to prevent someone from “practicing my invention?”

 - How do I know if I have something protectible?

 - Should I necessarily protect my IP?
 Which tool should I use?

 - How early should I start thinking about my IP protection strategy?

 - How long does my IP protection last?